jdrdza/JDRA_Bootcamp/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/100879092/163056264-11df3ec7-ed6d-4db7-af1e-1bd20fdf4aac.png)

-<li>To get the second endpoint it's the same as the last step but with the following route:
+<li>To get the second endpoint it is the same as the last step but with the following route:

 ```
 localhost:3001/getHello/Daniel